Skip to Content

 Thirdly, food, flea, and environmental allergies can also cause rectal soreness in your dog.

-D. Worm Infestation
+D. Worms Infestation

 At the sight of their dogs scooting their bums on the floor, most parents assume they have worms.
 That’s because worms and other parasites can also irritate the rectal area.